Zoom-to-Inpaint: Image Inpainting with High-Frequency Details: Analysis on different scale factors

-In the main paper, refinement is computed at double ($\times2$) the resolution of coarse inpainting.
-To analyze the effect of scale factors on our zoom-to-inpaint framework, we retrain the \textit{SR zoom} model (without gradient loss) on three different scale factors ($\times2$, $\times3$, $\times4$) and report the results on the validation set of DIV2K ($256\times256$ center crops) in \tab{tab:supp_scale}.
+In the main paper, refinement is performed at double ($\times2$) the resolution of the coarse output.
+To analyze the effect of scale factors on our zoom-to-inpaint framework, we retrain the \textit{SR zoom} model (without gradient loss) on three different scale factors ($\times2$, $\times3$, $\times4$) and report the results on the validation set of DIV2K ($256\times256$ center crops) in \tab{tab:scale}.
 To avoid out-of-memory errors during training due to larger scale factors ($\times3$ and $\times4$ compared to $\times2$ in the original model), all models are trained on $128\times128$ patches instead of $256\times256$ in the original zoom-to-inpaint framework.
-We also compare with the \textit{No zoom} model retrained on $128\times128$ patches, which can be considered as scale $\times1$. \fig{fig:scale} shows a graph with SSIM and MS-SSIM values plotted for the four models in \tab{tab:supp_scale} for small and large masks.
-As shown in \tab{tab:supp_scale} and \fig{fig:scale}, all SR zoom models ($\times2$, $\times3$, $\times4$) outperform the No zoom model ($\times1$), demonstrating the benefits of refining at higher resolution.
-The best performing model is the $\times2$ scale model for small masks, and the $\times3$ scale model for large masks.
-For high scale factors (eg. $\times4$), the refinement network has to handle very large holes, which becomes highly challenging.
-Note that the loss coefficients ($\lambda$) for the VGG loss and the GAN loss were optimized on the model with $\times2$.
+As in the original framework, each component (coarse, SR and refinement network) is pretrained first, before the end-to-end progressive learning.
+We empirically find the loss coefficients ($\lambda$) on the model with $\times2$ and use the same values for models with $\times3$ and $\times4$.
+We also compare with the \textit{No zoom} model retrained on $128\times128$ patches, which can be considered as scale $\times1$. \fig{fig:scale} shows a graph with SSIM and MS-SSIM values plotted for the four models in \tab{tab:scale} for both mask sizes.
+As shown in \tab{tab:scale} and \fig{fig:scale}, all SR zoom models ($\times2$, $\times3$, $\times4$) outperform the No zoom model ($\times1$), demonstrating the benefits of refining at higher resolution.
+The best performing model is the $\times2$ scale model for \textit{masks}, and the $\times3$ scale model for \textit{large masks}.
+There is a trade-off with the scale factor increase, as more information can be learned from HR labels with higher scale factors possibly leading to better reconstruction quality, but at the same time, the refinement network has to handle larger holes, which becomes highly challenging.
+We expect there would also be a correlation with the network capacity when searching for an optimal scale factor for HR refinement, which would be related to the ability to learn from HR labels.